pudly/schmopera-hugo/content/articles/theatre-company-responsible-for-canadian-singers-death-goes-bankrupt.md

 date = "2018-04-15T21:52:00-04:00"
 lastmod = "2018-04-18T10:28:00-04:00"
 publishDate = "2018-04-16T11:11:00-04:00"
-short_description = "It's the question that crosses any touring performer's mind when the stage manager misses a stop sign or forgets to check their blind spot.
-You grip the armrests and wonder, \"what if we crashed?\" A year ago today, the members of one Canadian production found out. " slug = "theatre-company-responsible-for-canadian-singers-death-goes-bankrupt" title = "Theatre company responsible for Canadian singer&#039;s death goes bankrupt"
+short_description = "It&#039;s the question that crosses any touring performer&#039;s mind when the stage manager misses a stop sign or forgets to check their blind spot.
+You grip the armrests and wonder, &quot;what if we crashed?&quot; A year ago today, the members of one Canadian production found out. " slug = "theatre-company-responsible-for-canadian-singers-death-goes-bankrupt" title = "Theatre company responsible for Canadian singer&#039;s death goes bankrupt"
 +++